A Hilton award chart doesn’t exist – Here’s what they have instead

 That’s how several other hotels still operate, and I personally think looking at an award chart makes the process of determining what you can afford with your points much easier.
 But those days are over with Hilton, and they have created a new tool to help those who are trying to plan out their lodging with rewards points.

-Fortunately, Hilton makes a habit out of giving their credit cards gigantic welcome bonuses, which pretty well guarantees you’ll get to stay at any Hilton hotel or resort if you earn the bonus.
+Fortunately, Hilton makes a habit out of giving their credit cards large welcome bonuses, which pretty well guarantees you’ll get to stay at any Hilton hotel or resort if you earn the welcome offer.
 For example:

-- The Hilton Honors American Express Business Card – 130,000 Hilton bonus points after spending $3,000 in purchases in the first three months
+- Hilton Honors American Express Surpass® Card – Earn 130,000 Hilton Honors bonus points after you spend $2,000 in purchases on the card in the first three months of card membership.

 - Hilton Honors Aspire Card from American Express — 150,000 Hilton points after spending $4,000 on purchases within the first three months of account opening

-The information for the Hilton Aspire card has been collected independently by Million Mile Secrets.
+The information for the Hilton Aspire card and Hilton Surpass card has been collected independently by Million Mile Secrets.
 The card details on this page have not been reviewed or provided by the card issuer.

 The above cards are the best ways to earn Hilton Honors points (a couple even make the list of best hotel credit cards on the market).
 Here’s how to figure out how many points you’ll need for an award stay despite there not being a Hilton award chart.